JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ### BRE Sunlight/Daylight
 Show in detail how the private high-rise blocks on the park front will seriously affect daylight in the affordable units behind.

 Policy A6.7.8 of the AAAP says _"At least 75% of apartments in each development should have dual aspect."_
-How many of the homes on the FDS are due to be dual aspect?
+How many of the homes in the new FDS application are due to be dual aspect?

 ### Sustainable Energy
 Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog on phase 1a missing biomass)